-Labour International (LI) has the status of a Constituency Labour Party (CLP) which means we are entitled send delegates to annual conference, are represented on the National Policy Forum, can nominate for national committees and make supporting nominations in leadership elections.
+Labour International (LI) has the status of a Constituency Labour Party (CLP), which means we are entitled to send delegates to Annual Conference, are represented on the National Policy Forum, can nominate for national committees and make supporting nominations in leadership elections.

 With over 2500 members, LI is one of the largest CLPs in the Labour Party, but owing to distance, time zones and cultural differences, it requires considerable effort to keep everybody up-to-date and involved.